 Please note: links contained in this post and elsewhere on my website may include affiliate links.
 When you make a purchase through these links, I may earn a commission at no additional cost to you.
 I only link to products and services that I love - and that I think you will love, too!

-One of the best things about being an herbalist is having lots of materials around to play with.
-Part of herbalism is about creativity, and being able to explore all of the various preparations like syrups, salves, extracts and tea blends.
-Plus it’s much easier, for me at least, to remember what herbs go into a traditional formula if I have made that formula at least once.
-And it’s really nice to be able to customized blend for a client or friend.
-But herbal materials can take up a lot of space and get disorganized very quickly.
+One of the best things about being an herbalist is having lots of materials around to work with.
+The herbal learning process is about experiencing herbal preparations like syrups, salves, extracts and tea blends first hand.
+Plus, it’s much easier, for me at least, to remember what herbs go into a traditional formula if I have made that formula at least once.
+However, herbal supplies can take up a lot of space and get disorganized very quickly.

 A Designated Location

 Designating a specific location for my herbs was one of the best things I did to get organized.
-I bought a freestanding cabinet for my herbs and tools, and set it up convenient to my bookshelves.
-Designating a kitchen cabinet can also work well if you have the space for it.
-I did not- my kitchen is tiny, so my herbal cabinet lives in my bedroom.
-Although, my mason jars of extracts-in-the making do have a shelf in the kitchen, because I am more likely to remember to shake them up daily if they are there.
-Wherever you make space, just don’t use a bathroom cabinet or an un-insulated attic space.
-The high humidity in a bathroom isn’t ideal for keeping your herbs in good condition, and extremes of temperature are bad for them, too.
+I bought a freestanding cabinet for my herbs and tools, and set it up near my bookshelves.
+A kitchen cabinet can also work well if you have the space for it.
+My kitchen is tiny, so my herbal cabinet lives in my bedroom.
+Wherever you make space, don’t use a bathroom cabinet or keep your herbs in an unfinished basement or attic.
+The high humidity in a bathroom will ruin your herbs.
+Extremes of temperature are bad for them, too!

 Organizing the Cabinet

-I prefer to keep extracts on the top two shelves, along with my mortar and pestle, my cutting board and knives, and a big chunk of beeswax.
-Enameled pots (dedicated for herbal concoctions) go on the top of the cabinet, and I also keep bar cloths, mesh strainers, a coffee grinder and an apron handy in and around the cabinet.
+I prefer to keep extracts on the top two shelves in my cabinet.
+My mortar and pestle, my cutting board and knives, and beeswax also stay on those shelves.
+Enameled pots (dedicated for herbal concoctions) go on the top of the cabinet.
+I also keep bar cloths, mesh strainers, a coffee grinder and an apron handy in a basket by the cabinet.
 Dried herbs are organized along the remaining shelves, and are stored in wide mouth, screw top containers (easier to handle than lots of bags).
 I tried keeping my herbs in alphabetical order for a while, but soon realized that organizing by leaves/barks and roots/flowers works better for me.

 Labels and Labeling